-Jason has also worked in sports media for nearly a decade, providing analysis and digital content for a variety of outlets, focusing primarily though not exclusively on college football.
+Jason has also worked in sports media for over a decade, providing analysis and digital content for a variety of outlets, focusing primarily though not exclusively on college football.
 Jason’s work can presently be found at The Wilson Times, InsideCarolina.com, and the Unconquered Podcast.

 Jason is a member of the the American Academy of Religion, Society of Biblical Literature, Society for Classical Studies, Association for Jewish Studies, and the Football Writers’ Association of America and is a CrossFit Level 1 Trainer.